plone/plone.staticresources/README.rst

 The bundle name will be useful as parameter for ``plone-compile-resources`` script.

 .. note::
-  Patterns are also available as independent resources in :guilabel:`&Resource Registries` control panel but they are not registered to default Plone bundles, which instead use the entry point approach.
+  Patterns are also available as independent resources in `Resource Registries` control panel but they are not registered to default Plone bundles, which instead use the entry point approach.
   Pattern's resources may be useful if needed to be injected in specific views.

 In production mode (``./bin/instance start``), since version 5.1, Plone is configured to serve Aggregate Bundles, single files to minimize network requests (`aggregate bundles <https://docs.plone.org/adapt-and-extend/theming/resourceregistry.html#resource-bundle-aggregation>`_).